Setting up a pool

 MySkill = 80 or = Is missing.
 You don't have to create an exam.
 For simple tasks, the training pool provides enough practice, but many requesters also use exams.

-Yes, the fast response settings specify the time per task page.
+Yes, the fast response settings specify the time per task suite.

 Yes.
 When you copy the filter and quality control settings, the settings you previously added manually are overwritten.
 You should see a warning about this in the copy settings window.